 Feeding these treats to your flock in the winter will keep them moving.
 Movement helps them to keep warm and keep them busy.
 Not only that it provides them with a little happiness and entertainment during the long winter.
 We like to toss treats right on the coop floor.
 The chickens will spend the entire day kicking through the straw to find every morsel!

 While it’s fine to give your chickens a few extra treats in the winter, don’t take it to the extreme.
 Chicken obesity is a thing.
 Allowing birds to put on too much fat will be more of a detriment than help this winter.

 - Soup or Chili

 - Chicken Scratch

 - Lettuce Heads or Cabbage hanging from a treat ball

 When the temperature drops below freezing in the chicken coop, you’ll have a big challenge on your hands, dealing with the constantly freezing water fount.

 Frozen water founts are pretty much the bane of the chicken keepers existence.
-It’s always important to keep fresh, clean water available for your flock, but it can be so tough to do when that water freezes over each hour on bitter cold days.
+It’s always important to keep fresh, clean water available for your flock.
+But it can be so tough to do that when water freezes over each hour on bitter cold days.

 There are several ways to keep your chickens water from freezing, our favorite of which is the base heater for the water fount.
 This baby plugs into any outlet and provides just enough heat to keep the water in it’s preferred liquid state.
 This is far and away the easiest way to take care of watering your chickens in the winter.